-The monthly bill isn’t that much – and the interest is only 15 percent.
-But just think of how great it would feel to feed that money to your savings account or retirement account each month, instead of paying off stuff you might not even like or use anymore.
+The monthly bill isn’t that much—and the interest is only 15 percent.
+But just think of how great it would feel to feed that money into your savings account or retirement account each month, instead of paying off stuff you might not even like or use anymore.

 You’ve got a savings account that pays interest.
-Over time, the interest will probably keep up with inflation — but just barely.
+Over time, the interest can probably keep up with inflation—but just barely.
 That means your money might not actually grow.
 A financial professional can help you find investments that are just right for your goals and style.

 You get a raise every year, so why not spend it?
 Here’s another idea: Every time you get a raise, save the difference between your old and new paycheck amounts.
 It’s easy with automatic transfers.
 Once you figure out how much extra you’ll receive each payday, set a recurring transfer that withdraws that amount from your checking and deposits it into your savings.
 Because you aren’t used to living on the money, you’ll never miss it.
 And before long, you’ll be on your way toward the financial goals you care so much about.